gudarikon/image-to-code/README.md

 ## [PaddleOCR](https://github.com/PaddlePaddle/PaddleOCR)

 More advanced OCR for image processing.
-Supports text boxes which allow to add line spacings to the parsed text
+Supports text boxes which allow to add line spacing to the parsed text

 ## Config